jteng2/CSE-403-RecipeCart/api_routes.md

 <div id="bookmark-recipe"></div>

 ## Bookmark recipe
-This route is for having a user bookmark a recipe, so they can more easily retrive it later.
+This route is for having a user bookmark a recipe, so they can more easily retrieve it later.
 ### Header
 ```
 POST /bookmark/recipe HTTP/1.1